 There have been some good human clinical trials conducted using the whole seeds and various extracts prepared from the seeds.
-These studies focused on the effects of Fenugreek on normalizing blood sugar levels and blood lipids.
+These studies focused on the effects of Fenugreek on supporting normal blood sugar levels and blood lipids.
 Two studies are referenced below for further information of these effects.

 Uses of Fenugreek